 Located a few miles north of Ellijay, by the Blue Ridge mountains, sits Mercier Orchards.
-The family-run orchard is well known throughout Atlanta for its lush grounds, u-pick options, market store, and hard cider.
+The family-run orchard is well known for its lush grounds, u-pick options, market store, and hard cider.
 This year visitors are taken by tractor to the orchards where staff helps them pick apples.
 The Mercier Orchards market is still open every day, 9 am-5 pm, and offers apples available for purchase (as well as other produce, jams, jellies, and more tasty products).

 Apple Season Events Near Atlanta

 Happening in Ellijay, across two weekends in October, Georgia Apple Festival is a celebration of fall, great food, art vendors, and of course, apples!
 Occurring October 14-15 and 21-22, Georgia Apple Festival costs $10 admission for adults and free for children under 12.
 Events include Apple Arts (arts and crafts in downtown Ellijay), Apple Classic Auto Show, a 5K, parade, and much more.

 On weekends during apple season families head to Hillcrest Orchards for this fun event.
 For $18 per person, get access to many attractions, including the apple tree maze, cow train rides, cow milking, mini golf, wagon rides, and more, as well as live shows, like pig racing.
 This is also the only time visitors can pick apples at Hillcrest.

 Remember to check each orchard's website and/or social media as weather and other factors can affect crop availability, hours of operation, and event programming.